PackFitter

 Carry-on access Included on most fares

-Fit at 30L A 30L backpack fits comfortably inside carry-on limits — the 10 kg weight limit is the more likely constraint
+Fit at 30L A 30L backpack commonly fits within carry-on limits — the 10 kg weight limit is the more likely constraint

 At 30L, dimension compliance is rarely in question.
-Air Canada's 55 × 40 × 23 cm carry-on box has room to spare.
+Air Canada's 55 × 40 × 23 cm carry-on box has a comfortable margin.
 The real constraint is the 10 kg weight limit enforced on international routes — heavy packers with laptops and tech gear can hit it.

 For a full breakdown of size limits, boarding rules, and exceptions, see our airline carry-on rules guide →